Kyeongbin-Tom/calisol23-ionic-conductivity/README.md

 ## 📈 Correlation Analysis

 ![Correlation](images/correlation_top20.png)
-This chart displays the top features most strongly correlated with log(k), aiding in feature selection and model interpretation.
+This plot helps identify features with strong linear correlation to ionic conductivity, serving as a basis for feature selection.

 ## 🔬 Feature Importance (SHAP Analysis)